SAP-samples/btp-terraform-samples/released/discovery_center/mission_3501/README.md

-# Discovery Center Mission: Discovery Center mission - Deliver Connected Experiences with a single view of Material Availability
+# Discovery Center Mission: Enhance core ERP business processes with resilient applications on SAP BTP (3501)

 ## Overview

-This sample shows how to create a landscape for the Discovery Center Mission - [Deliver Connected Experiences with a single view of Material Availability](https://discovery-center.cloud.sap/missiondetail/4356/)
+This sample shows how to create a landscape for the Discovery Center Mission - [Enhance core ERP business processes with resilient applications on SAP BTP](https://discovery-center.cloud.sap/missiondetail/3501/)

 ## Content of setup